jtsmith2020/veracode-cli/README.md

 # veracode-cli

 A Command Line Interface for using Veracode Services in a software development environment that uses Git for source control.
-Configuration of the Veracode Services is managed as JSON data structures that are stored and managed with the repository and which are Branch aware.
+Configuration of the Veracode Services is managed via JSON data structures that are stored and managed with the repository and which are Branch aware.

 ## Installation